LERNARDO/lernardo/README.markdown

 # Alex
-- add link in operator to add/create hort
 - add link in hort to add/create client/paed
 - add link to paed to create article post with selectbox "show public"
 - add link to paed to show articles